 We seek to grow our members’ participation in all aspects of the life of the church and to encourage them to make a positive difference in the lives of others through providing tangible expressions of hope through mission and service.
 Below are some of the main organizations we support:

 The Presbytery of Middle Tennessee has a covenant relationship with the Presbytery of Peten in the northernmost part of Guatemala.
 The highlight of the partnership is the annual mission trip and our recent trip in March marked 17 years of continuous trips.
 To date, 25 churches and over 100 individuals have participated in this life-enriching experience.
 EBPC has been an active participant over the years.
 Highlights of the partnership include supporting education for children and youth, theological training for pastors and lay leaders, and women's empowerment project.

 Another vital aspect of our Guatemalan partnership is supporting our Presbyterian mission worker there.
 The Rev. Philip Beisswenger is “the glue” that makes everything happen, providing the critical theological education and organizational support.

 College Grove Food Pantry - We collect and distribute food for the College Grove Food Pantry in rural southern Williamson County every month that has a 5th Sunday.
 We will be collecting specific foods and will seek members help on distribution days.
-Currently we are accepting Thanksgiving turkeys and foods for Thanksgiving baskets.
-Click HERE for a list of needs.
-Turkeys should be delivered to EBPC on November 15 between 3-6:00pm.
+Thanks to everyone who donated food to feed 50 hungry families for Thanksgiving.

 Luke 14:12 - On the third Tuesday of each month, a group from our church serves lunch at Luke 14:12, an ecumenical effort to feed the homeless of Greater Nashville.
 New volunteers are always welcome to join this ministry.